corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/register.md

 ### Confirm Registration

 Registration should return a successful response with the status `SUBMITTED`.
 You can confirm that the MGM was onboarded successfully by checking the status of the registration request.
-The registration ID is returned from the member regsitration request:
+The registration ID is returned from the member registration request:

 {{< tabs >}}
 {{% tab name="Bash"%}}